moti-og/new-features-ads/README.md

 This is a **non-functional prototype** designed to explore and visualize different approaches to feature announcements and user adoption.
 It demonstrates how the existing "New Features" button could be enhanced to improve user engagement, education, and feature discovery.

 **Purpose:**
-- Visualize 10 distinct enhancement concepts in an interactive gallery
+- Visualize 9 distinct enhancement concepts in an interactive gallery (plus a full experience combining all)
 - Allow stakeholders to evaluate different strategies side-by-side
 - Provide detailed behavioral descriptions for each concept
 - Enable rapid iteration on design and UX patterns